jwangprof/Statistical-techniques/README.md

 ---
 ### Check Statistical Test Assumptions
+1. Linearity: Residual vs. Fitted Plot: A visual diagnostic to check if the relationship between the independent and dependent variables is linear.
+If the residuals show no discernible pattern, the assumption of linearity holds.

-1. Assumptions of Normality: Many statistical tests require the data to be normally distributed.
+2. Assumptions of Normality: Many statistical tests require the data to be normally distributed.
 Tools like Shapiro-Wilk’s W test and Kolmogorov-Smirnov test, along with skewness and kurtosis measures, are instrumental in assessing this assumption.
 Graphical methods, such as Q-Q plots, also provide visual confirmation of normality.

+What Happens If the Residual Assumptions Are Violated?

+- 1. Non-linearity: You might need to try a more flexible model (e.g., polynomial regression or splines) or transform the independent variables.

+- 2. Heteroscedasticity: Apply a transformation to the dependent variable (e.g., log or square root) or use models that can handle non-constant variance, such as generalized least squares (GLS).

+- 3. Non-Normal Residuals: A non-normal distribution may require transformation of the dependent variable or the use of a robust regression model.
+Autocorrelation: You might need to consider time series models like ARIMA if residuals are correlated in a time-dependent manner.

-2. Homogeneity of Variance: Levene’s test is commonly used to ensure that different groups have equal variances, a condition necessary for various analysis techniques.
+3. Homogeneity of Variance: Levene’s test is commonly used to ensure that different groups have equal variances, a condition necessary for various analysis techniques.

 3. Homogeneity of Variance-Covariance Matrices: Box’s M test evaluates if groups differ in their variance-covariance matrices, an essential assumption for multivariate analysis.

 4. Randomness: The assumption that sample observations are random is fundamental, with the Run Test serving as a method to confirm this condition.

 5. Multicollinearity: High correlation among independent variables can distort regression analysis.
 The Variance Inflation Factor (VIF) and Condition Indices are tools used to detect multicollinearity, with VIF values greater than 10 indicating a violation of this assumption.
-6. linearity
 ---

 ### Summary of Common Statistical Techniques